-India is an incredible country with a significant bunch of creative, passionate, and hard-working people.
-It is quite expected that as India will prosper and become more and more developed (rendering more money and growth in science and technology), the scientific talent will gradually unearth.
+India is an amazing country with a significant bunch of (showing the ability to create interesting new things), emotional (in a good way), and hard-working people.

+It is quite expected that as India will succeed and become more and more developed (creating and displaying more money and growth in science and technology), the scientific talent will slowly dig up.
 Prime Minister of India, Modi said at the Indian Science Congress in the month of January, 2017, "India is now sixth in scientific output in the world.
 By 2030, India will be among the top three countries in science and technology, and among the most attractive destinations for the best talent in the world."
-Modi specified that the data was from the SCOPUS database, one of the two databases that track global scientific output.
-In order to achieve that goal, the government should focus to support the wellbeing of the researchers and research institutes in a concrete manner by addressing the issues mentioned in this article.
+Modi specified that the data was from the SCOPUS (computer file full of information), one of the two (computer files full of information) that track worldwide scientific output.
+In order to (accomplish or gain with effort) that goal, the government should focus to support the wellbeing of the (people who work to find information) and research institutes in a concrete manner by dealing with the issues talked about/said in this article.